COMSTOCK TOWNSHIP, Mich. — Comstock Township officials approved the purchase of a new fire engine at a Monday night board meeting.

-Chief Matt Beauchamp told FOX 17 the truck would replace one that was hit in December on I-94 east of Sprinkle Road.
+Chief Matt Beauchamp told FOX 17 the truck will replace one that was hit in December on I-94 east of Sprinkle Road.
 We’re told a driver lost control and hit several emergency response vehicles that were responding to a separate crash.

 Kalamazoo